Call Today! 888-234-8376

 Declined for Life Insurance: What You Need to Know

-When you apply for life insurance, there’s always a chance you’ll be denied a policy.
+When you apply for a life insurance policy, there’s always a chance you’ll be denied.
 And if a life insurance company has declined to cover you, it can be frustrating.
-Fortunately, being denied life insurance from one insurer doesn’t necessarily mean you can’t still buy coverage.
+Fortunately, being declined life insurance from one insurer doesn’t necessarily mean you can’t still buy coverage.

 If you've been declined for life insurance, don't give up.
-Here's what you need to know about why insurers deny some applications—and what you may be able to do to obtain coverage anyway.
+Here's what you need to know about why insurers deny some applications—and what you may be able to do to obtain a life insurance policy anyway.

 Why you may be denied life insurance

-You might wonder why an insurer would reject an application from someone who wants to buy coverage.
+You might wonder why an insurer would reject an application from someone who wants to buy coverage and pay monthly premiums.

 Life insurance is highly regulated, so some denials happen for legal reasons.
 But usually, insurers deny applications because the company is unwilling to take on the risk of insuring you.
 Rejections are more common with people whose health or habits suggest a high risk of premature death.